Joliet Junior College maintains an open-door admissions policy; applicants are eligible for admission if they are one of the following:

 Early Entry Students

 Students 17 years or younger who still attend an accredited high school or those students who are pursuing high school-level curriculum through home schooling or other means may be considered for enrollment in credit courses.
-Students must complete an application for admission, an early-entry enrollment form containing the written consent of their high school principal or counselor, and meet the prerequisites for the credit course, including any required ACT COMPASS Placement Testing and/or acceptable ACT scores.
+Students must complete an application for admission, an early-entry enrollment form containing the written consent of their high school principal or counselor, and meet the prerequisites for the credit course, including any required Placement Testing and/or acceptable ACT or PARCC scores.

-High school students younger than 16 who wish to be admitted to a college credit course must complete an application for admission, an early-entry enrollment form containing the written consent of their high school principal or counselor, and meet the prerequisites for the credit course, including any required ACT COMPASS Placement Testing and/or acceptable ACT scores.
+High school students younger than 16 who wish to be admitted to a college credit course must complete an application for admission, an early-entry enrollment form containing the written consent of their high school principal or counselor, and meet the prerequisites for the credit course, including any required Placement Testing and/or acceptable ACT or PARCC scores.
 Additionally, these students must obtain approval from the course instructor, the department chair, and the appropriate dean.

 High school students are required to meet the same standards as all other college students and are awarded the same college credit for courses successfully completed.
 These credits will appear on the students’ permanent college transcripts regardless of the grades earned.
 For more information, visit www.jjc.edu/info/early-entry.